 Associate Professor of Chemical Engineering and Materials Science, Electrical Engineering-Systems, and Civil and Environmental Engineering

-- 2008, PhD, Civil Engineering, Massachusetts Institute of Technology
+- Master's Degree, Electrical Engineering, Massachusetts Institute of Technology

 Behnam Jafarpour is an Associate Professor of Petroleum and Electrical Engineering at USC Viterbi School of Engineering where he leads the Subsurface Energy and Environmental Systems Lab and is a Co-Director of the Dynamic Characterization and Advanced Forecasting Center.
 Before joining USC, he served as an Assistant Professor of Petroleum Engineering at Texas A&M University from 2007 to 2011.
 Dr. Jafarpour earned his PhD and SM degrees in Environmental Engineering and Electrical Engineering, respectively, from Massachusetts Institute of Technology (MIT) in 2008.
 He has over 15 years of research experience in the general areas of stochastic subsurface description and modeling, dynamic monitoring and imaging, inverse modeling and uncertainty quantification, and subsurface resources development optimization.
 He has published more than 40 peer-reviewed journal papers in these areas.
 He served as an associate editor for the SPE Journal from 2009 to 2014 and serves as a technical editor for several journals in reservoir engineering and environmental and hydrogeological sciences.
 Dr. Jafarpour is an active member of a number of professional, scientific and engineering societies, including AGU, SIAM, SPE, EAGE and IEEE, and regularly serves as the technical session chair and a member of organizing committees for the SPE and AGU annual meetings.
 He has received several technical awards, including the SPE WNAR Distinguished Achievement Award, Management and Information Award, the international SPE Junior Faculty Research Initiation Award, the Outstanding Engineering Educator Award from Orange County Engineering Council, Best Reviewer Award from Mathematical Geosciences Journal, and the Foundation CMG Chair Award.